 First, the City of Oakland and their move from Sanctuary City to Sanctuary Workplaces.

-It is, of course, illegal to hire illegal aliens; a violation of Title 8 United States Code Section 1324a, Unlawful Employment of Aliens
+The Oakland City Council voted unanimously this week on a resolution that asks cities based there to create "sanctuary workplaces" for immigrant workers they may employ.It is, of course, illegal to hire illegal aliens; a violation of Title 8 United States Code Section 1324a, Unlawful Employment of Aliens.

 Businesses immediately responded and established themselves publicly as open employers of illegal aliens.
 Well, actually, the movement by restaurants to protect their illegal alien workforce started well before the move by the Oakland City Council, who refuse to deal with the real problems Oakland has, a crumbling infrastructure and rampant Black crime.